Russian state TV airs videos of two missing Americans in Ukraine

 “Mom, I just want to let you know that I’m alive and I hope to be back home as soon as I can be,” said Drueke, who was seated in what appeared to be an office and dressed in military fatigues.

 “Love Diesel for me, love you,” he said, concluding his brief video with a quick wink.
-Reports in the US say Diesel was Drueke’s dog.
+Reports in the United States say Diesel was Drueke’s dog.

 RT’s official Telegram channel also posted an interview with Huynh, in which he said the duo had been “engaged in combat with Russian troops” near Ukraine’s flashpoint Kharkiv area.